flimflam-austin/hugo-cms-test/content/quick_reads/20180627-18-06-27-ptsd/index.md

 colorpaletteclassname: '--light-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       ## PTSD Awareness Day

-      Half of Americans will experience a traumatic event in their lives, yet **women are MORE than 2X** as likely as men to develop Post-Traumatic Stress Disorder.
+      Half of Americans will experience a traumatic event in their lives, yet**women are MORE than 2X** as likely as men to develop Post-Traumatic Stress Disorder.

       Can magnets help?
     _key: card-1-0669e4b1-2847-400e-9dfc-4a4afed1b22d
   - order: 1
+    useCheckmark: false
     body: >-
       ## PTSD